 Meeting Elliot Handler

-In the late 1930s, Ruth moved to Los Angeles to attend college.
-It was there that she met Elliot Handler, a talented industrial designer.
-The two quickly fell in love and married in 1938.
-Together, they formed a dynamic partnership that would later become the foundation of their success.
+Towards the end of the 1930s, Ruth was moving into Los Angeles for college.
+There, she met a brilliant industrial designer named Elliot Handler.
+They fell in love instantly and got married in 1938; together, they established a dynamic partnership that would later become their rock of success.

 The Birth of a Business

-In the early 1940s, Ruth and Elliot started a small business in their garage, crafting picture frames out of Lucite, a type of plastic.
-Ruth took charge of the business side, leveraging her natural knack for sales and marketing, while Elliot focused on design and production.
+In the early 1940s, Ruth and Elliot started a small business in their garage for the making of Lucite picture frames.
+Ruth handled the business part, using her innate talent in sales and marketing, while Elliot covered design and production.

 Challenges and Adaptability